Pseudoceros ferrugineus: Morphology

 "External anatomy: Large body with several marginal deep ruffles.
 The color is dark red with the dorsal surface covered by compacted small white dots given the appearance of a brilliant pink surface.
 There are not two marginal bands, red and orange without white dots.
 Ventrally, the color is red being more intense towards the margin.
 Pseudotentacles formed by simple broad folds of the anterior margin with numerous marginal eyes.
 Cerebral cluster made of a large number of eyespots.
 Small pharynx with elaborated folds.

 "Internal anatomy: The male reproductive system consists of a branched vas deferens, a long seminal vesicle connected to a short ejaculatory duct, a small prostatic vesicle with two chambers, a muscular prostatic duct, and a small stylet housed in a shallow male antrum.
 The female system has a shallow antrum with a short vagina directed backwards surrounded by a thick and strong mass of cement gland on its first portion."

 Distribution

-This species is widespread in the tropical Indo-Pacific, from the Indonesian Archipelagos to Central Great Barrier Reef in Australia, Palau in Micronesia, Philippines and the islands of Hawaï.
+This species is widespread in the tropical Indo-Pacific, from the Indonesian Archipelagos to Central Great Barrier Reef in Australia, Palau in Micronesia, Philippines and the islands of Hawaii.